Customize Consent Preferences

 If you’re ready to begin building your mitigation report:

-• Start collecting documents and evidence that highlight your accountability and growth.
+• Start collecting documents and evidence that proves your progress.

 • Work with your criminal attorneys—be it a private criminal defense attorney or a public defender—to organize and present your materials effectively.